Public Knowledge

 Public Knowledge is an American non-profit public interest group based in Washington, D.C.
 Founded in 2001 by David Bollier, Gigi Sohn, and Laurie Racine, Public Knowledge is primarily involved in the fields of intellectual property law, competition and choice in the digital marketplace, and an open standards/end-to-end internet.

 History

 Public Knowledge was founded in 2001 by David Bollier, Gigi Sohn, and Laurie Racine.

-The organization was established at a critical juncture in digital policy, as Congress and the courts were actively grappling with the ramifications of the Digital Millennium Copyright Act (DMCA) of 1998.
-The founders recognized the urgent need for a public interest group dedicated to balancing copyright protections with the public's rights to fair use, technological innovation, and an open internet.

-Gigi Sohn served as president and CEO from 2001 to 2013, and Gene Kimmelman served as president and CEO from 2013 to 2019.
+Gigi Sohn served as president and CEO from 2001–2013 and Gene Kimmelman served as president and CEO from 2013–2019.
 Since 2019, Chris Lewis has served as president and CEO.

-Public Knowledge promotes technology policies that benefit the public through various channels, including media and social platforms, the U.S. Congress, federal agencies, and court and agency filings.
+Public Knowledge promotes technology policies that benefit the public through many different channels, including the media and social platforms, U.S. Congress, federal agencies, and court and agency filings.
 The organization also conducts research to propose new legislation, regulations, and recommendations for the ever-expanding digital and technological world.
-Finally, Public Knowledge frequently publishes blog posts, opinion pieces, and papers to apply its work to current events, and hosts convenings and multimedia resources to educate the public and connect them to policymaking in Washington, DC.
+Finally, Public Knowledge frequently publishes blog posts, opinion pieces, and papers to apply their work to current events, and hosts convenings and multimedia resources to educate the public and connect them to policymaking in Washington, DC.